munafio/chatify/README.md

 Follow the steps below :

 #### 1. Install the package in your Laravel app

+Quick Note: If you are installing this package in a new project, make sure to install the default user authentication system provided with [Laravel](https://laravel.com/docs).

 ```sh
 $ composer require munafio/chatify
 ```